 Wrap the victim in the tarp.

-Provide the victim with hot water bottles.
+If treating for hyperthermia, provide the victim with hot water bottles.
 These should be placed under the arms and at the crotch.
 Additional bottles may be held or placed at the victim's feet.

 Note the addition of trekking poles underneath the patient, this can give some rigidity to the rope litter if you need to carry it.